Canola

 Collection: The Musician Goddesses Series

-Technique: This work is embroidered on alpaca fabric, primarily using the Chinese embroidery technique (silk shading).
-Additional techniques include seed stitch, stem stitch, backstitch, fishbone stitch, chain stitch, and bead embroidery.
-The butterflies placed in her hair are crafted using traditional Turkish needle lace (oya) in a delicate wing motif.
+Technique and Medium: This work is embroidered on alpaca fabric, featuring silk shading as the primary technique.
+Additional stitches include French knot, stem stitch, backstitch, fishbone stitch, straight stitch, chain stitch, and bead embroidery.
+The butterflies placed in her hair are delicately crafted using traditional Turkish needle lace (oya) in a wing motif.

 Inspiration: Celtic mythology and the native Irish iris flowers